 This two-day program is open to graduate students across all of the divisions who are preparing to teach either in the College or at another University, in the near future or as preparation for a career in academe.
 This workshop features individual sessions on an array of topics including:

-- Authority and Ethics in the Classroom
+- Establishing Authority, Equity, and Expectations in the Classroom

 - "Hot Moments" in the Classroom

 - Teaching Your Own Course

 - The Roles and Duties of the Course Assistant